Altrozero/BAT-magick-PDF-to-PNG/README.md

 # BAT-magick-PDF-to-PNG
-Instructions on how to convert a PDF to PNG on windows with magick, ghostscript.
+Windows Batch file for converting a PDF to PNG.
+Plus handy install script / exe of files required to get up and running.

 "Installer" also added registry entries to update right click context menu.